Study tips for online-only modules

 If you have broadband already it’s worth checking to see what speed you actually get as a slow connection can be frustrating.
 Search online for “internet speed test” to find a website to test your connection, and follow the instructions.
 Make sure that there’s no other activity on the line when you do the test.
 If the result is less than 1 Mbps you should investigate how you can improve things.

-For more information on your options see Choosing an ISP .
+For more information on your options see Choosing a broadband provider.

 Travelling to different countries

 You may find problems in signing into OU websites from some locations.
 The locations we are aware of are: